Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Use verbal repetition by rephrasing important points a few times throughout your videos.
 However, be careful not to be overly repetitious, which can create unnecessarily lengthy recordings.

-With Camtasia, you can even include visual repetition by adding text overlays, animations, captions, and cursor effects over videos.
-This could emphasize and cement main points in learners’ minds.
+With Camtasia Editor, you can even include visual repetition by adding text overlays, animations, captions, and cursor effects over videos.
+This could reinforce the main points in learners’ minds.

 Go from screen recording to polished video